leobudima/elogii-blog/content/how-to-optimize-route-planning.md

 ### What Is Route Optimization in Logistics?

-**Route optimization** is the process of raising the efficiency of routes with multiple stops used in distribution, supply chain, transportation, field service and delivery logistics.
+**Route optimization** is the process of raising the efficiency of routes with multiple stops used in distribution, supply chain, transportation, field service, and delivery logistics.
 The goal is to use the least amount of resources to dispatch vehicles while generating the greatest output and performance.

 ### Why Is Route Optimization Important?